 Dopamine vs Serotonin: Know The Difference

-Dopamine and serotonin are neurotransmitters and neuromodulators produced in your brain and gut.
-They both affect cognition, mood, and behavior.
-But they are very different neurochemicals.
+Dopamine and serotonin are neurotransmitters and neuromodulators produced in the brain and gut.
+They affect cognition, mood, and behavior but are very different neurochemicals.
 In this article, I review their key differences.

 Structure

-Dopamine and serotonin are monoamine neurotransmitters, but they are subdivided into different neurotransmitter classes based on their precursors.
-Dopamine is a catecholamine which means its precursors are phenylalanine and tyrosine.
+Dopamine and serotonin are monoamine neurotransmitters but subdivided into different neurotransmitter classes based on their precursors.
+Dopamine is a catecholamine, which means its precursors are phenylalanine and tyrosine.
 Serotonin is an indole amine made from tryptophan.
 Both amino acids are found in foods like meats, bananas, and oats.

 Derivatives